multiRH/MR-HUB/docs/research/thermic.md

 The method was tested in the rural cities of Berlin, Alegría, and Santiago de María, demonstrating its effectiveness in identifying potential agricultural stressors like heatwaves and water scarcity.
 This research provides a scalable solution for climate monitoring and land-use decision-making in regions with limited resources.

 ![thermal.jpg](../images_index/thermal.jpg)

+## Publications

+Flores-Cortez, O.O., Pocasangre, C., Arévalo, F., Hernández, S. (2024). ["Estimation of Land Surface Temperature Using Satellite Remote Sensing, a Case Study in the Cities from El Salvador: Berlin, Alegría, and Santiago de María."](https://www.researchgate.net/publication/385633564_Estimation_of_Land_Surface_Temperature_Using_Satellite_Remote_Sensing_a_Case_Study_in_the_Cities_from_El_Salvador_Berlin_Alegria_and_Santiago_de_Maria) In: Carlos-Martinez, H., Tapia-McClung, R., Moctezuma-Ochoa, D.A., Alegre-Mondragón, A.J. (eds) Recent Developments in Geospatial Information Sciences. iGISc 2023.
+Lecture Notes in Geoinformation and Cartography.
+Springer, Cham. https://doi.org/10.1007/978- 3-031-61440-8_6.